 Ms Cupcake: The Naughtiest Vegan Cakes in Town

 Sweet vegan treats that are impossible to resist

 The book makes everything SO simple and straight-forward.
 From a quick guide to substitutes, baking troubleshooting and even a bit on English vs American baking terms.
 Plus, you’ll just want to make everything.
 There are cakes, cupcakes & muffins, cookies, frostings, and more.
 A few of my favourites are Blueberry Lemon Loaf Cake, Golden Syrup Cupcakes & Apple Fritters.

 One recipe I’ve had bookmarked for a long time but hadn’t got round to trying, until now, was the Vegan Jaffa Cakes.
 Something I had been craving like mad recently and I’ve also had numerous requests from readers to share a recipe for them.
 Well, this is definitely cheating as it’s not my own creation but at least I can say with certainty that these are a must-try.
 When I took the first bite into one of the cakes, I couldn’t believe how close to the real thing they were.
 Although, it’s hard to make them look anywhere as neat as the shop-bought kind.
 Reassuringly though, the photo in the book hasn’t made them look too unattainably perfect!

 I will definitely be making these again and probably quite often too.

 So if you’re taking part in Veganuary or thinking of trying out the vegan lifestyle but are worried that means no more straight-forward baking, then you need this book in your life.
 It’s got all your bake sales, desserts and afternoon treats sorted.

 Tempted?
 Try the Vegan Jaffa Cakes recipe for yourself.
-Plus find out more about the Ms Cupcake cookbook here.
-For more recipes from the book check out the Carrot Maple Nut Muffins or the Rhubarb and Custard Cake.
+Plus find out more about Ms Cupcake’s cookbook here.
+For more recipes from the book, check out the Carrot Maple Nut Muffins or the Rhubarb and Custard Cake.